StijnV/six-letter-words-api/README.md

 Let's keep it foobar i.s.o.
 FUBAR!

-Launch it already  -
+Launch it already  - <TO DO>

-Postman collection available @
+Postman collection available @ <TO DO>

-Time worked: 180m
+Time worked: 255m
-+ 12/11: 15u15 -